 Search engines (like Google) want to see natural backlinks to your blog.

-In the best case scenario, you should hyperlink a niche word back to your blog post on a supporting subject.
+In the best case scenario, you should hyperlink a niche word or phrase back to your blog post on a supporting subject.

 Author/bio links from sites with a DA of 60+ are also better than nothing, but in-content links are best.

 Google is cracking down on those who guest blog just for backlinks.
 It’s important that backlinks are relevant and invite your target audience when clicked.
 Only then will these links help your blog’s SEO.